Loading...

 The National Museum of Computing details...

-Look out for hands-on workshops and activities during school holidays.
 Please see The National Museum of Computing’s website to find out more before travelling.

 The National Museum of Computing reviews...